 Westchester County firm helps residents navigate New York’s marriage dissolution laws

 Divorce is difficult in many ways, and the process can have serious physical, emotional and financial effects.
 The stress and conflict is often magnified when substantial assets are involved.
 Located in White Plains, Martin J. Rosen, P.C. works to make sure clients receive knowledgeable counsel from a family lawyer who has more than 50 years of experience delivering strong advocacy to New Yorkers.
 Mr. Rosen helps clients overcome their challenges and move forward, pursuing amicable resolutions whenever possible to avoid the expense of litigation.

 Understanding the terms of divorce

-Whether your divorce is relatively friendly or hotly contested, you need a capable family law attorney to help protect your rights.
+Whether your divorce is relatively friendly or hotly contested, you need a capable divorce attorney to help protect your rights.
 Mr. Rosen will help you understand each facet of the divorce process, including:

 - Division of property — You may wait for a courtroom trial to determine the distribution of property or resolve the division of the marital estate on your own.
 Whatever your circumstance, Martin J. Rosen conducts a detailed analysis to help ensure that you and your children receive fair treatment.